 There are certain things in life that surpass your expectations, visiting The Great Barrier Reef is definitely one of those experiences.
 The colours of the coral, the extraordinarily vast marine life and the sheer immensity of this underwater magical world can’t help but impress even the most jaded traveller.
-Thala Beach Lodge is the perfect choice for a Great Barrier Reef resort as it is positioned in close proximity to the wonders of the reef.
+Thala Beach Nature Reserve is the perfect choice for a Great Barrier Reef resort as it is positioned in close proximity to the wonders of the reef.

 As one of the seven wonders of the natural world, the Great Barrier Reef is bigger than the Great Wall of China and the only living thing on earth that is visible from space.

 The region is made up of over 3000 individual reef systems.
 Internationally the Great Barrier Reef is recognised as the world’s largest and healthiest coral reef system in the world and provides sublime experiences at a world-class destination.

 Blessed with the breathtaking beauty of the world’s largest coral reef, the Great Barrier Reef is one of the world’s most remarkable natural regions, and naturally attracts millions of visitors from all over the world.

 There are many ways to experience the reef.
 Scuba diving and snorkelling are two of the most popular activities on the reef.
 If you can, nothing beats actually being in the water amongst the hundreds of thousands of species of magnificent marine life.

 Other popular ways to explore the region include sailing, boating (including glass bottom boats), expedition cruising as well as helicopter flights over the reef.